PavcaHyx/my-path-to-IT/README.md

 **Working on web for Hlinecký folkový špekáček**
  * what: coding new web pages for festival
- * when: several evenings in 2020
+ * when: several evenings in 2020 and 2021
  * organization: -
  * repository: [hlinecky-folkovy-spekacek](https://github.com/PavcaHyx/hlinecky-folkovy-spekacek.git)
- * description: One of my hobby is help organize festival Hlinecký folkový špekáček.
+ * description: One of my hobby is help to organize festival Hlinecký folkový špekáček.
 Our web pages needed to be modernized and because we dont have any other IT person in our organization team I accepted the challenge and created the web: [Hlinecký folkový špekáček](https://www.hlineckyfolkovyspekacek.cz/)
  * needed time: ~ 60 h